Shipping & Logistics

 Even a 1.5-inch lip turns problematic if adhesive coverage dips below 80%, and we once tracked a run where a 0.2-inch misalignment forced four days of rework at $0.18 per linear inch of tape dispensed by the Richmond supply room.

-Oversized mailers look wasteful, and undersized ones spark crush claims after a 12-foot drop table test in our Chicago lab or simply disrupt the logistics scorecard.
+Oversized mailers look wasteful.
+Undersized ones spark crush claims after a 12-foot drop table test in our Chicago lab, or they simply throw off the logistics scorecard.

-The rest of this piece focuses on how every millimeter shifts damage rates, label clarity, and customer perception—even the quiet detail of how a matte surface on a 350gsm C1S artboard invites a premium-feel unboxing moment.
+The rest of this piece focuses on how every millimeter shifts damage rates, label clarity, and customer perception.
+Even the quiet detail of a matte surface on a 350gsm C1S artboard can make an unboxing feel premium.

 I keep replaying that drop test video with the 350gsm panels just to remind myself why I obsess over “how to size corrugated mailer packs” again and again.